okyeron/MICROMIDITRS-USB-2/README.md

 Firmware is available as a pre-compiled UF2 file.
 See [Releases page](https://github.com/okyeron/MICROMIDITRS-USB-2/releases) for download

-To load the firmware, connect the device to your computer and then hold the BOOT and RESET buttons on the MMTRS-USB and then release the RESET button before the BOOT button - this will drop it into bootloader mode.
+To load the firmware, connect the device to your computer and then press and hold the BOOT and RESET buttons, then release the RESET button before the BOOT button - this will drop it into bootloader mode.
 This should now show you a RPI_RP2 drive on your computer desktop.
+Alternately you can hold down the BOOT button while plugging it into USB.

-Drag the UF2 file to RPI_RP2 and it should dismount/reboot and come back as the `MMTRS-USB2`.
+Drag the UF2 file to RPI_RP2 to load the firmware and the device should dismount/reboot.